 What kind of financial support?

-For the academic year 2021-2022, the DUO Belgium/Wallonia-Brussels grants are awarded to a pair of professors for a project that should take place between 1st August 2021 and 31st August 2022.
+The DUO Belgium/Wallonia-Brussels grants are awarded annually to a pair of professors for a project that should take place between August 1st of the academic year and August 31st of the following academic year.

 The duration and the amount of the grants enter these conditions: